MatteoLusso/MatteoLusso/README.md

 - 👋 Hi, I’m @MatteoLusso.
 - 🔌 I'm an elettric and elettronic engineer,
 - ⌨️ and I like to program.
-- 💾 Here you can finde some of my code!
+- 💾 Here you can find some of my code!